↑

 Christmas in the Midwest

-Omaha, Nebraska- If you love Christmas trees, visiting Omaha to see their Christmas tree which typically is about a 65-foot tree decked with the finest directions, is the place to go.
+Omaha, Nebraska- If you love Christmas trees, visiting Omaha to see their tree, typically about a 65-foot tree decked with the finest directions, is the place to go.
 They also offer an Ethnic Holiday Festival, bringing in various celebrations and cultures from around the world.

 The Osthoff Resort Elkhart Lake, Wisconsin- Deep into Wisconsin, you can join the 10-day Old World Christmas Market celebration.
 With activities ranging from cookie and ornament decorating workshops to hayrides, breakfast with Santa, and a caroling line that makes a living Christmas card, you will enjoy all the unique experiences this area has to offer!